umbraco/UmbracoDocs/15/umbraco-cms/fundamentals/backoffice/property-editors/built-in-umbraco-property-editors/rich-text-editor/configuration.md

 # Settings

-In this article you can learn about the different options you have for configuring the Rich Text Editor.
+In this article you can learn about the different options you have for configuring the Rich Text Editor (RTE).

 ## Toolbar